January 31, 2022

 Should you respond with being at the top of the totem pole in your profession?
 Or maybe making more money than the Joneses, so you don’t have to try to keep up with them any longer.

-For me, it’s a question that constantly crosses my mind.
-I remember that Our Lord’s death was not done for us to outdo one another.
+For you, it’s a question that constantly crosses your mind.
+You remember that Our Lord’s death was not done for us to outdo one another.
 Instead, He gave his life to build us into One—His Church – where we help one another by strengthening each other’s bearing of God’s armor.

 For this past year, the lessons of the cicadas have come to mind—the power of rising up together.
 The deafening noise we can make when we join together.
 The ability to combat the world even after a lengthy quarantine.

-So, rise up and work with ME and let’s come together as One, following nature’s pattern of empowering one another for the common good—continually building and strengthening Christ’s Church as we have been commanded while we are here.
+So, rise up and work with ME , you say, and let’s come together as One, following nature’s pattern of empowering one another for the common good—continually building and strengthening Christ’s Church as we have been commanded while we are here.

 Now using My S-T-O-I-C STORYTELLING method: